 The Company's accounts receivable result from revenues earned but not yet collected from customers.
 Credit is extended based on an evaluation of a customer's financial condition and, generally, collateral is not required.
 Accounts receivable are due within 30 to 90 days and are stated at amounts due from customers.
-The Company evaluates if an allowance is necessary by considering a number of factors, including the length of time accounts receivable are past due, the Company's previous loss history and the customer's current ability to pay its obligation.
+The Company evaluates if an allowance is necessary by considering a number of factors, including the length of time accounts receivable are past due, the Company's previous loss history, the customer's current ability to pay its obligation, and reasonable and supportable forecasts from the customer.
 If amounts become uncollectible, they are charged to operations when that determination is made.
-The allowance for doubtful accounts was \$0 as of June 30, 2023 and December 31, 2022.
+The allowance for credit losses was \$0 as of September 30, 2023 and December 31, 2022.

-At June 30, 2023, the Company had accounts receivable from three customers which individually represented 30%, 25%, and 12% of total accounts receivable.
+At September 30, 2023, the Company had accounts receivable from three customers which individually represented 24%, 24%, and 11% of total accounts receivable.
 At December 31, 2022, the Company had accounts receivable from two customers which individually represented 41% and 21% of total accounts receivable.
-For the three months ended June 30, 2023, revenue earned from three customers represented 25%, 19%, and 13% of total revenues.
-For the three months ended June 30, 2022, revenue earned from two customers represented 57% and 12% of total revenues.
-For the six months ended June 30, 2022, revenue earned from two customers represented 47% and 15% of total revenues.
+For the three months ended September 30, 2023, revenue earned from four customers represented 21%, 15%, 12%, and 11% of total revenues.
+For the three months ended September 30, 2022, revenue earned from three customers represented 29%, 18%, and 11% of total revenues.
+For the nine months ended September 30, 2023, revenue earned from three customers represented 28%, 17%, and 10% of total revenues.
+For the nine months ended September 30, 2022, revenue earned from two customers represented 43% and 16% of total revenues.